FOR IMMEDIATE RELEASE

 The District continues to encourage Combs High School seniors to film a short video clip of themselves celebrating at home in their cap and gown to include in the virtual graduation video, and submit those videos to firstname.lastname@example.org by May 11, 2020.

 On Tuesday, June 9, 2020 Combs High School will then host a voluntary, in-person graduation ceremony.
 The District will adhere to CDC guidelines in the development of the structure of the event.
 Students will be seated six feet apart on the field and may have to adhere to other CDC guidelines.
-The event will be filmed to allow families and guests to see graduates accept diplomas, and these details will be shared at a later date.
-Decisions on the ability to accommodate a limited audience at this ceremony, as well as comply with other federal or state guidelines, will be announced in the future.
+The event will be filmed to allow families and guests to see graduates accept diplomas, and these details are available here.

 "We are acutely aware that the way the school year is ending for our 2020 graduates is all too unfair.
 They have been stripped of memories with friends, opportunities in athletics, band and theatre performances, and the celebration of key milestones that they’ve worked toward for years," said Dr. Greg Wyman, Superintendent, in a letter to families.
 "Despite these challenges, our graduates continue to represent a shining light of remarkable achievement, perseverance, and resilience, and we couldn’t be more proud.
 We know how important this milestone is for our students and families and we are committed to making this a memorable and safe celebration for our seniors and their loved ones."